foundersandcoders/npm-introduction/README.md

 1. Create a new directory
 2. Initialise the project with `npm init` (you can skip all the questions with the `-y` flag)
-3. Install the [Tape](https://github.com/substack/tape) testing framework with `npm install tape --save-dev`
+3. Install the [Tape](https://github.com/substack/tape) testing framework with `npm install tape -D`
 4. Have a look at the `package.json` file (and peek into `node_modules` if you dare!)